1200 West Washington Street P.O. Box 22309, Indianapolis, Indiana 46222-0309 317.630.2711 ph 317.630.5153 fx

 The 2008 Indianapolis Prize was awarded to legendary field biologist George Schaller, Ph.D.
 Schaller’s accomplishments span decades and continents, bringing fresh focus to the plight of several endangered species – from tigers in India to gorillas in Rwanda – and inspiring others to join the crusade.

-Downloadable jpg images and high quality b-roll are available
+Downloadable jpg images to accompany this story are available

 The biennial $100,000 Indianapolis Prize represents the largest individual monetary award for animal conservation in the world and is given as an unrestricted gift to the chosen honoree.
-The Indianapolis Prize was initiated by the as a significant component of its mission to empower people and communities, both locally and globally, to advance animal conservation.
+The Indianapolis Prize was initiated by the Indianapolis Zoo as a significant component of its mission to inspire local and global communities and to celebrate, protect and preserve our natural world through conservation, education and research.
 This award brings the world’s attention to the cause of animal conservation and the brave, talented and dedicated men and women who spend their lives saving the Earth’s endangered animal species.
 It was first awarded in 2006 to Dr. George Archibald, the co-founder of the International Crane Foundation and one of the world’s great field biologists.
 In 2008, the Indianapolis Prize went to Dr. George Schaller, the world’s preeminent field biologist and vice president of Panthera and senior conservationist for the Wildlife Conservation Society.
-The Eli Lilly and Company Foundation has provided funding for the Indianapolis Prize since 2006.
+The Eli Lilly and Company Foundation has provided funding for the Indianapolis Prize since 2006